Thierry Ehrmann

-Thierry Ehrmann (born 1962) is the founder and current chairman of the Serveur Group,.
+Thierry Ehrmann (born 1962) is the founder and current chairman of the Serveur Group.
 He was born in Avignon.
 He works from his house which has been transformed into the artwork Abode of Chaos.
 He's on the far left of the political French spectrum.
 He is a freemason, and had founded his own lodge (Faits et Documents, n° 117, 2001, p.
 1-2, 6).

 Serveur Group & Artprice.com

-The Serveur Group manages databases of art auction quotations.
-The group has about 400 employees and annual revenue of about 70 million Euros.
-The information is administered from the ArtPrice website, which is the legal and auctions interface to the group.
+The Serveur Group manages art auction quotation databases.
+The information is administered from Artprice.com, which serves as both the legal and auction interface for the group.

-Artprice.com compiles and updates art reference databases that cover art auction prices, artist biographies and artworks images from its library of 290,000 auction catalogues.
-It is listed on Eurolist by Euronext Paris (ARTF/PRC).
-Artprice has been accused of using spam marketing campaigns.
+Artprice.com compiles and regularly updates art reference databases containing information on auction prices, artist biographies, and artwork images sourced from a library of 290,000 auction catalogues.
+However, Artprice has faced criticism for its alleged use of spam marketing campaigns.